Transversely isotropic poroelastic behaviour of the Callovo-Oxfordian claystone: A set of stress-dependent parameters: Materials and Methods

 The COx specimens were mounted in the isotropic and triaxial cells in their initial state at 25 $^{\circ}$C. An initial sequence of consolidation, saturation and in-situ stress application was followed, shown schematically in Fig. \ref{fig:el:saturation_procedure}.

 First, the specimens were consolidated at constant water content under isotropic stress with a loading rate of 0.1 MPa/min, while the drainage system was kept dry.
-Most of the specimens were brought to a confining pressure close to the in-situ effective stress between 8 MPa and 10 MPa.
-3 Specimens were brought to a higher confining stress to investigate the effect of confining pressure on swelling strains during the following hydration.
-An overview of all tested specimens with their respective initial confining stress is given in Tab. \ref{tab:el:overview}.
+Most of the specimens were brought to a confining pressure close to the in-situ effective stress between 8 MPa and 10 MPa. \hz{Three} specimens were brought to a higher confining stress to investigate the effect of confining pressure on swelling strains during the following hydration.
+An overview of all tested specimens with their respective initial confining stress is given in Table \ref{tab:el:overview}.

 When specimen deformations remained stable after application of the confining stress, we assume hydraulic equilibrium and a complete dissipation of any generated over-pressure in the pores during the loading, similar to the end of secondary consolidation in soils.
 The air in the dry drainage ducts was evacuated by vacuum for several minutes and the ducts were then filled with synthetic pore water under a pressure of 100 kPa.
-To prepare synthetic water, salts were added to de-mineralized water according to a recipe provided by Andra, to obtain a fluid composition close to the in-situ one.
-The initially applied water pressure was chosen small enough in order to limit poroelastic deformations due to pore pressure changes.
-Hydration resulted in swelling strains that stabilized after about 5 days on all specimens, showing similar transient characteristics.
+To prepare synthetic water, salts were added to de-mineralized water according to a recipe provided by Andra, to obtain a fluid composition close to the in-situ one. \hz{When injecting pore fluid into a initially partially unsaturated specimen, we expect a total volume increase composed of i) the volume changes of an unsaturated medium due to the reduction of suction and the adsorption of water and ii) the poroelastic response of a saturated medium due to pore pressure increase.
+The former occurs, when the pore pressure increases from a negative value (corresponding to suction) to zero, while the latter happens under positive pore pressure changes, once the medium is saturated.
+In order to better distinguish these effects in the experiments, and generate first a predominantly unsaturated response, the initially applied water pressure was chosen relatively small.
+In this way, we try to limit poroelastic deformations due to pore pressure changes and observe hydration strains only.
+A certain positive pressure is however required to fill and saturate the drainage lines of the device.} Hydration resulted in swelling strains that stabilized after about \hz{five} days on all specimens, showing similar transient characteristics.
 Tab. \ref{tab:el:overview} lists the measured volumetric swelling strains, which decrease with increasing confining stress (Fig. \ref{fig:el:swellingstress}).
 Here we neglect however possible size effects due to different specimen dimensions and a potentially incomplete saturation at 100 kPa pore pressure.